The Bankrate promise

 1. You can save time at the dealership and negotiate more effectively

 Plus, you will have more leverage to negotiate the best deal on a vehicle without having to worry about financing.
-You may also have the leverage you need to negotiate a lower interest if you’d still like to explore dealer financing.
+You may also have the leverage to negotiate a lower interest rate if you’d still like to explore dealer financing.
+After all, you can always reject a bad offer and go with the financing you have lined up.

 2. Dealers can mark up interest rates

 When you finance through a dealership, they do all the legwork for you.
-So, it’s not uncommon to receive an interest rate that’s higher than what you could qualify for if you secured financing on your own.
+It is not uncommon to receive an interest rate that is higher than what you could qualify for if you secured financing on your own.
+In fact, dealers frequently add a few percentage points onto your rate to make money off your loan.

 The difference in rates, or markup, is how the dealership is compensated for handling the financing portion of the transaction.
-Considering it’s relatively easy to shop around and apply for an auto loan, it may not be sensible to pay the higher interest rate.
+Since it is relatively easy to shop around and apply for an auto loan, you don’t have to settle for a higher rate.
+You can use outside preapproval to your advantage, too.
+If the dealer can’t beat your rate, you can walk away from the finance office — and still leave with the car you want to buy.

 3. You could get a better rate with your bank or credit union

-It’s not uncommon for banks and credit unions to give better rates to existing customers.
-However, dealerships view all customers in the same light, although having good or excellent credit means you’ll get better loan terms.
+Banks and credit unions often give better rates to existing customers.
+However, dealerships view all customers in the same light, although having good or excellent credit means you should get better loan terms.

-You’ll typically get the best deal from credit unions.
-They’re member-owned and focus on maximizing cost savings for account holders.
+You will typically get the best deal from credit unions.
+They are member-owned and focus on maximizing cost savings for account holders.

-In fact, the average interest rate for a 60-month new car loan from a credit union was 2.79 percent in December of 2021, according to the National Credit Union Administration.
-However, the same loan from a bank came with an interest rate of 4.71 percent.
+In fact, the average interest rate for a 60-month new car loan from a credit union was 5.38 percent in March 2023, according to the National Credit Union Administration.
+The same loan from a bank came with an interest rate of 6.06 percent.

 Is dealership financing ever a better deal?

-You will likely get an auto loan with a competitive rate through your bank or credit union.
-However, there are instances where dealership financing could be a better deal.
+While you will likely get an auto loan with a more competitive rate through a bank or credit union, there are instances where dealership financing could be a better deal.

 - The dealership can match or beat the auto loan offer you received from your bank, credit union or an online lender.